CIBC fixed-rate mortgages

-Making prepayments helps you pay off your mortgage faster and save on interest charges.
-CIBC allows for annual prepayments of up to 10%, of the original mortgage principal amount, on fixed rate closed mortgages.
+Making prepayments helps you pay off your mortgage faster and saves on interest charges.
+CIBC allows for annual prepayments of up to 10% of the original mortgage principal amount on fixed-rate closed mortgages.
 For variable rate closed mortgages, the prepayment limit increases to 20% of your original mortgage principal.

-You can also make a prepayment towards your mortgage principal by increasing your mortgage payment by up to 100%.
-This additional payment can be made once annually and is only available on fixed rate closed or variable rate closed mortgages.
+You can also make a prepayment towards your mortgage principal by increasing your payment by up to 100%.
+This additional payment can be made once annually and is only available on fixed-rate closed or variable rate closed mortgages.

-The cash back offer has a maximum limit of $50,000 and is given to you upfront after closing your home or condo purchase.
-If you transfer or renew your mortgage before your mortgage term ends, you’ll have to pay back your cash back offer.
-Contact CIBC for other terms and conditions that may apply.
+The cashback offer has a maximum limit of $50,000 and is given to you upfront after closing your home or condo purchase.
+If you transfer or renew your mortgage before your mortgage term ends, you'll have to pay your cashback offer.

 CIBC wealth builder mortgage

-Mortgages that are fixed rate closed and have 3, 4, 5, 7, or 10 year terms are eligible for a CIBC Wealth Builder Mortgage.
-The CIBC Wealth Builder Mortgage is a nice bonus offer if you want to grow your savings as you pay down your mortgage.
+Mortgages that are fixed-rate closed and have 3, 4, 5, 7, or 10-year terms are eligible for a CIBC Wealth Builder Mortgage.
+The CIBC Wealth Builder Mortgage is an excellent bonus offer if you want to grow your savings as you pay down your mortgage.

 CIBC home power plan